 The only way to become a programmer is to spend a lot of time programming, and Epicodus is designed to maximize the time you spend actually programming.

-There will be a career services related curriculum that runs aside your coding assignments throughout the program.
-You can refer to the calendar for that here.
+For our full-stack programs, there will be a career services related curriculum that runs aside your coding assignments.
+For the full-time full-stack program, the calendar for that can be found here.
+For the part-time full-stack program, the calendar for that can be found here.
 There will be time set aside during class to complete these assignments.

 It's crucial that you spend the time to read the lessons before class, so you and your partners can use your time together most effectively to implement those concepts.
 It is unfair to both your pair, and yourself, if you do not come to class prepared.

 At the end of most weeks, you'll work alone on an independent project that will help you make sure you understand the topic for the week and identify any gaps in your knowledge.
 You shouldn't ask other students or your teachers for help.